bayesianinstitute/FL_Mock/core/IPFS/README.md

 We initialize the IPFS communicator by creating an instance of the IPFS class.
 Define the destination folder to save the downloaded model (destination_folder).
-Push a pre-trained TensorFlow model (assumed to be saved as 'saved_model.h5') to IPFS, and obtain the model's IPFS hash.
+Push a pre-trained TensorFlow model (assumed to be saved as 'saved_model.keras') to IPFS, and obtain the model's IPFS hash.
 Download the model from IPFS using its hash and save it to the 'downloaded_models' directory.
 The downloaded model is then loaded into TensorFlow and can be used for further tasks.
-Ensure you have a TensorFlow model file (saved_model.h5) available in your working directory before running the code.
+Ensure you have a TensorFlow model file (saved_model.keras) available in your working directory before running the code.

 This code makes it easy to leverage IPFS for TensorFlow model storage and retrieval, enabling decentralized and efficient model sharing